 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-The Kaiapoi Marine Precinct is a boutique and vibrant marina situated in the heart of the township of Kaiapoi.
+The Kaiapoi Marine Precinct is a vibrant, boutique marina situated in the heart of the Kaiapoi township.

 This boutique marina incorporates a 112m floating river pontoon and a new wharf area that supports a range of casual through to longer-term publicly available lease berths.